ronny-toribio/ComputerVisionProject/README.md

 The program expects a JSON file containing the Keras structure named model_name.json and the models weights named model_name.h5.

 # Conclusion
 Overall the project was a success.
 We were able to build several versions of our CNN model and select the most accurate.
 We were even able to use it to detect emotions from faces.
 Michael created a powerpoint presentation for this project [here](/machine_learning_presentation.pptx).
 After successfully completing this project, I tried to remove the dependency of my [analyze.py](/analyze.py) of using another model for facial detection before predicting emotions.
 I attempted to attach a Keras RetinaNet to our model in order to generate bounding boxes along with emotion classification.
 This attempt is [train2.ipynb](/train2.ipynb) and was ultimately unsuccessful.
+In the future I would like to revisit the bounding box regression.

 # Authors
 - [Ronny Toribio](https://github.com/ronny-phoenix) - Project lead, Data Wrangling, Model design, Video application